common-voice/common-voice/docs/SENTENCES.md

 Once the review is complete, submit a pull request with the # of sentences submitted, a link to the manual QA results, and the % error rate.
 Here's [an example PR](https://github.com/mozilla/common-voice/pull/2873).
 Please make sure the sentences are in a plain `.txt` file with one sentence per line.

+## Rules for QA that applies (or not) to the different imputs and outputs
+To help you, for exemple with the 'not supervised, do your own QA' bulk submission, you _may_ find interesting to have a look at :
+* [cleanup](https://github.com/common-voice/sentence-collector/tree/main/server/lib/cleanup) and [validation](https://github.com/common-voice/sentence-collector/tree/main/server/lib/validation) rules for sentence collector, and/or
+* [language](https://github.com/common-voice/cv-sentence-extractor#using-language-rules) rules for extractor, or even
+* [preprocessor](https://github.com/common-voice/CorporaCreator/tree/master/src/corporacreator/preprocessors) for CorporaCreator ([CorporaCreator](https://github.com/common-voice/CorporaCreator) is the Common Voice extractor that, linking text and recorded voice samples, make them available for [SST](https://en.wikipedia.org/wiki/Speech_recognition) engines' training).

+# Correcting existing data

+As you can see, some methods doesn't go through automated cleanup/validation/rules, and they are not unified ([...not yet](https://discourse.mozilla.org/t/sentence-collector-cleanup-before-export-vs-cleanup-on-upload/105411/15)).
+Thus, there is a process to remove old data that might need to be discarded.

-## Flagging problematic sentences
+## Flagging (and removing) problematic sentences already in the Common Voice database

-If you notice sentences that need to be deleted, first check what the source of the sentence is.
-If the file that the sentence is located in is called `sentence-collector.txt`, that means it was automatically exported from Sentence Collector.
-In that case, please file an issue on the [Sentence Collector repo](https://github.com/Common-Voice/sentence-collector/) with a plaintext file of all of the problem sentences, with one sentence per line.
+If you notice sentences that need to be deleted 🚩, first check what the source of the sentence is.

+If the file that the sentence is located in is called `sentence-collector.txt` (localised [here](https://github.com/common-voice/common-voice/blob/main/server/data/en/sentence-collector.txt) for english, or [here](https://github.com/common-voice/common-voice/blob/main/server/data/fr/sentence-collector.txt) for french, etc.), that means it was automatically exported from Sentence Collector.
+In that case, please file an [issue](https://github.com/common-voice/sentence-collector/issues) on the [Sentence Collector repo](https://github.com/Common-Voice/sentence-collector/) with a plaintext file of all problematic sentences, listed one sentence per line.
+(Note : it is useless to correct directly the common voice database if it comes for sentence collector, because it will automatically be imported, again, by the sentence collector.
+You have to clean up sentence collector's database first)

 If the sentence is from a different source, you can file a pull request that modifies the text file directly.
 If possible, also attach a separate plaintext file that has all of the problem sentences, with one sentence per line.